Little Mountain, South Carolina: The Town

 Early residents were farmers of corn, cotton and grain.
 The town has become a bedroom community for Columbia, the state capital, 30 miles to the southeast.

 Education

 In 1892, a school was opened in a tenant house and taught by the pastor of Holy Trinity Lutheran Church, Rev. S. L. Nease.
 Later a one-room school building was built on an acre of land donated by Noah Boland.
 Increased enrollment brought a two-room building and finally, in 1908 the plans were made to build the present Little Mountain Elementary School.
 Several additions and modifications have been made to the building since its original construction.

 Geography

 According to the United States Census Bureau, the town has a total area of 1.1 square miles (2.7 km^{2}), all land.

 Little Mountain is located on Interstate 26 at Exit 85, which is approximately 2 mi from the heart of downtown.

+Climate

+Little Mountain has a humid subtropical climate (Köppen: Cfa) with long, hot summers and short, mild winters.